trees-and-branches/CoreDataFavoriteMovies/README.md

 ### Swift
 - Now that we know what this API looks like, lets write the networking code to fetch a movie
+- Go to the `MovieAPIController.swift` file and see what its doing right now.
+    - Its not even going up to the api!
+Its just returning those same 3 fake movies every time
+    - Lets fix that
+- Find this function: `func fetchMovies(with searchTerm: String) async throws -> [APIMovie]`
+- We won't tell you everything that will go in this function, you'll need to do some of it on your own.
+But here's some help:
+    - Don't call the `fakeMovies()` function anymore.
+We're going to go up to the api
+    - Put your real api key into the apiKey variable
+    - Start with the base url
-- Add the `MovieAPIController.swift` file to the project
+    - Add the two query items to the url:
-- This file will be responsible for fetching movies from the api
+         - `let apiKeyItem = URLQueryItem(name: "apiKey", value: apiKey)`
+         - `let searchItem = URLQueryItem(name: "s", value: searchTerm)`
+    - Use `URLSession.shared.data(from: url)` to get the data at the url
-- Once we fetch the json from the API, we need to turn it into a Core Data `Movie`
+    - At this point we have the data from the api.
+What do we do with it?
+Well we want to decode it into our `APIMovie`
-- But don't forget about the single responsibility principle - The `MovieAPIController` shouldn't be responsible for fetching api movies AND saving them to Core Data!
-- So lets create a struct at the top of the api controller called `APIMovie`.
-Make it `Codable`
-    - We'll use it just as a transporter of data so the api controller can return `[APIMovie]` and the MovieController can turn them into Core Data `Movie`s
+    - Go ahead and try to decode the data using a JSONDecoder into `[APIMovie]`

+- . . .
+And when that doesn't work:
 - Take another close look at the response from postman.
 What is the top level object?
     ```
     {
     "Search": [